Ouarzazate Morocco Travel Guide

 A traditional Berber group dance, often performed during local festivals.
 A mesmerizing experience if you coincide with one.

-Some tours directly support local cooperatives.
+Some tours directly help local cooperatives.

 Local festivals tied to agricultural seasons (e.g., date harvest) or religious holidays.
 Check local calendars for dates.